knetikmedia/knetikcloud-csharp-net20-client/docs/AuthRolesApi.md

 <a name="createrole"></a>
 # **CreateRole**
-> ModelRoleResource CreateRole (ModelRoleResource roleResource)
+> RoleResource CreateRole (RoleResource roleResource)

 Create a new role